 Preparation and Safety

-Proper preparation sets the foundation for a smooth rocker panel installation and ensures safety throughout the process.
+Proper preparation sets the foundation for a smooth rocker panel installation and ensures safety throughout the process:

-- Secure the Truck: Park on a level surface and support with jack stands to prevent movement.
+- Secure the truck: Park on a level surface and support with jack stands to prevent movement.

-- Disconnect Battery: Remove the negative terminal to prevent electrical hazards while cutting or welding.
+- Disconnect battery: Remove the negative terminal to prevent electrical hazards while cutting or welding.

-- Remove Obstructions: Take off trim panels mud flaps or other components that cover the rocker panel area.
+- Remove obstructions: Take off trim panels, mud flaps or other components that cover the rocker panel area.

-- Clean and Inspect: Use a wire brush to remove loose rust and paint around the panel area to clearly see where to cut.
+- Clean and inspect: Use a wire brush to remove loose rust and paint around the panel area to clearly see where to cut.

-- Mark Cut Lines: Use a marker to outline the section of the old panel that will be removed.
+- Mark cut lines: Use a marker to outline the section of the old panel that will be removed.
 Accuracy at this stage simplifies alignment of the new panel.

 Following these steps helps protect the surrounding bodywork and provides clear visibility for cutting and fitting tasks.

-Step by Step Rocker Panel Removal
+Step-By-Step Rocker Panel Removal

 Removing the old rocker panel material requires patience and precision:

-1. Cut Out the Old Panel
+1. Cut out the Old Panel

 Locate the factory spot welds along the rocker panel flange and drill them out using a spot weld cutter such as a Blair Rotabroach 3/8 inch kit.
 Removing the welds first allows you to separate the original rocker panel cleanly from the underlying structure without damaging surrounding metal.
-After the welds are released, use an angle grinder to cut along your marked lines where necessary.
-Follow factory seams whenever possible to preserve solid metal.
-Once the rusted panel is removed, inspect and prepare the exposed inner structure for installation of the new rocker panel.

 2. Clean the Exposed Area

-After cutting remove rust debris and paint using a wire brush or grinding disc.
+After cutting, remove rust, debris and paint using a wire brush or grinding disc.
 Cleaning the metal back to bare steel provides a solid surface for welding or attaching the new panel.

 3. Check Structural Soundness

-Inspect the floor pan, rocker inner support, and adjacent frame areas.
-If rust has spread further than expected additional repairs may be necessary before installing the new panel.
+Inspect the floor pan, rocker inner support and adjacent frame areas.
+If rust has spread further than expected, additional repairs may be necessary before installing the new panel.

 4. Test Fit New Panel

-Position the replacement rocker panel from Raybuck to ensure it matches contours and edges of the cut area.
+Position the replacement rocker panel from Raybuck to ensure it matches the contours and edges of the cut area.
 Minor trimming may be required for perfect alignment.

 Installing New Raybuck Rocker Panels

-With the old panel removed and the area prepared you are ready to install the replacement rocker panel.
+With the old panel removed and the area prepared, you are ready to install the replacement rocker panel.

 1. Align the New Panel